On the internet, information is little more than a click away. Unfortunately, so is a sea of misinformation.

 This site posted a short story about the Emma Watson prank pulled on Jovenshire of Smosh Games.
 Problem is that they mistakenly refer to Joven as a news reporter, when he is in fact a video game show host, and mistakenly believe that his name is actually Joven Shire.
 For those unaware, Jovenshire's name is Joshua Ovenshire.

 Another example comes into his The Elf That Rescued Christmasreview, where he gets angry about the discovery of Basil's ice lair being built over a volcano, in Lapland.
-While the fact that an ice structure being built over a volcano does stretch the Willing Suspension of Disbelief, one part of the region, Iceland, does have prominent volcano activity, including the eruption of Eyjafjallajokull in 2010.
+While the fact that an ice structure being built over a volcano does stretch the Willing Suspension of Disbelief, the nearby area, ironically named Iceland, does have prominent volcano activity, even with all the snow, including the eruption of Eyjafjallajokull in 2010.

 An In-Universe example occurs in the Growing Around episode, 'Silly Sally'.
 The town hall website, in order to create a smear campaign against Sally Duun, contains lies (i.e She's Too Dumb to Live, her breath is terrible, etc.) presented as facts, to wreck her reputation.
 Mainly, everyone believes it, setting the catalyst of the plot.